laserpants/powerpants/README.md

 newtype Polynomial a = Px [(Integer, a)] deriving (Show, Eq, Ord)
 ```

-We want to be able to make some assumptions about these lists:

-- The terms are in sorted order, with the leading term first.
-- no zero coefficients
-- the zero polynomial is the empty list

 For example, the polynomial 5x<sup>3</sup> + 2x + 7 is implemented in list form as:

 ```haskell